Root-Zero-Technologies-LLC/Root-Zero-Technologies-LLC/blog.md

 More posts coming soon.
 This file goes in a folder named blog.
 GitHub will treat this as a page at /blog/.

+---

+## 🧭 Coming Soon

+- 🔧 Behind the Bloom Engine: How Resonance Replaces Fuel
+- 🌍 Why We Chose Open Licensing — and What It Means
+- 📈 Energy Economics: Forecasting the Bloom Disruption

+Stay tuned for more updates as Root Zero grows.